oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     A **Start Audit Trail: UNIFIED\_AUDIT\_TRAIL** dialog box is displayed.

 7. Set the start date to the beginning of the current month.

+    - If it's currently the first day of the month, you can select the previous day to be sure you collect all of the data.
+    - Do not select the **Auto Purge** option.

 8. Click **Start**.
 Wait for **Collection State** to change from **STARTING** to **COLLECTING** and then to **IDLE**.
 It takes about a minute.